bentyeh/tox21_cs221/README.md

 ______

-A further development of a CS 221 project by Joyce Kang, Rifath Rashid, and Benjamin Yeh: https://github.com/RifathRashid/biological-assay-classification
+Built on a CS 221 project by Joyce Kang, Rifath Rashid, and Benjamin Yeh (myself): https://github.com/RifathRashid/biological-assay-classification